wsenafranca/GameEngine/README.md

 - stb for font rendering

 Next steps:
-- Add OpenCL for fully GPU game logic.
+- Add HIP/CUDA for fully GPU game logic.
 Using the algorithms of ABMGPU.
 - Add support for particle system running fully in GPU.
-- Add lua as script language for create components, similar with Unity's MonoBehavior.
+- Add support for Lua as script language for create components, similar with Unity's MonoBehavior.
+- Add parallelism in the Event Dispatcher to allow async tasks running simultaneously.
+- Develop a way to create Unity's Coroutine in Lua.